Eutropios/WarMAC/docs/source/cli/warmac_usage.rst

  Options
 *********

-|  When determining whether to display the program's help, or to display the
+|  When determining whether to display the program's help or to display the
    current program's version, WarMAC will use whichever of the two options is given first.

 .. option:: -h, --help